Overview of The Home-Buying Process

 Once you and the seller have agreed and signed a contract, the escrow period begins.
 This period has other names including "under contract" or "pending close" but they all mean essentially the same thing.

-Here's what will happen during this part of the
+Here's what will happen during this part of the process:

 You will send an agreed upon amount of money, the "good faith deposit" to the title company.
 They will hold this money and apply it at closing to your down payment or closing costs.

 You will hire a home inspector to inspect the property for any issues such as leaks, electrical problems, termite damage, foundation issues, etc. They make sure the home doesn't have any hidden problems that you need to be aware of.

 Your bank will likely ask you to have an appraisal done.
 They will take measurements of the property and compare it to other properties in the area to make sure the house is worth the purchase price.

 During this time period your loan will be sent for underwriting and final approval by your lender.

 The title company will do a title search and make sure they can provide a clean title.
 This protects you and insures the seller has the right to actually sell the house, and there are no liens or other issues that could cause headaches for you in the future.

 As long as there are no title issues, the title company will issue you a title insurance policy at closing, normally paid for by the seller.
 This insures that you will be reimbursed in the unlikely event that there are any title issues after you close.